Sign in

 Allergies:

-&#; no known drug allergies
+' No known drug allergies

 Family History:

-&#; father: deceased from stroke at age 78 years
+' Father: deceased from stroke at age 78 years

-&#; mother: deceased, had hypertension
+' Mother: deceased, had hypertension

 Psychosocial History:

-&#; does not smoke cigarettes, drink alcoholic beverages, or use other substances
+' Does not smoke cigarettes, drink alcoholic beverages, or use other substances

-119 lb 23 kg/m2
+BMI: 23 kg/m2

-&#; Appearance: anxious because of pain
+Appearance: anxious due to pain

-&#; Pulmonary: clear to auscultation
+Pulmonary: clear to auscultation

-&#; Cardiac: regular rhythm without murmurs, rubs, or gallops
+Cardiac: regular rhythm without murmurs, rubs, or gallops

 Diagnostic Studies